top of page

 Hyper-scale data-center developers are shaking down communities and states across the US for the most profitable sites for their facilities.
 Because those data centers use HUGE amounts of power, utilities are working hard to have them locate within their service areas.

-In 2025, almost 150 wooded acres on Campground Rd. were scalped of trees and other vegetation on the assumption that a new power plant would be approved to power a hyper-data center.
+Last year, 150 wooded acres off Campground Rd. were scalped of trees on the assumption that a new power plant would be approved to power a hyper-scale data center there.
+LG&E currently doesn't have capacity to provide power to meet its voracious needs.
+LCAN believes all ratepayers will end up subsidizing that plant we otherwise don't need.

 Who Picks Up Whose Tab?

 LG&E-KU say they don't need new plants for us.
-(Even with electrification, their customers are using energy efficiency and solar panels to cut their power use.)
 They say they want to build new plants for the data centers they hope will locate here.
-But if the data centers don't come, we'll be stuck with the cost of the new plants plus a return-on-equity (profit).
+But if the data centers don't come, need less power than predicted or leave, we'll be stuck with the cost of the new plants plus a return-on-equity (profit).

 Where's the Beef?